2025

 7. Monitor Your Employee’s Level of Satisfaction

 Satisfaction is one of the essential factors in determining whether an employee will stay with your organization.
-If you want to retain your best diverse employees, you must ensure that they are satisfied with their job.
+To keep your best diverse employees, you must ensure they are satisfied.

 How do you measure employee satisfaction?
 There are many ways to gauge employee satisfaction.
 For instance, some companies use surveys.
 Others conduct focus groups.
 Still, others analyze data from customer service calls and how they participate in inclusion programs.

-It is important to establish a diverse and inclusive work environment to compete in this dynamic world.
-Follow the above mentioned diversity and inclusion initiatives to start building a diverse workspace right now.
+Establishing a diverse and inclusive work environment to compete in this dynamic world is important.
+Follow the above-mentioned diversity and inclusion initiatives to start building a diverse workspace.

 If you are new to Human Resources and are looking to break into a Diversity and Inclusion role, we recommend taking our Diversity and Inclusion Certification Course, where you will learn how to build your skillset in D&I, build a diverse network, craft a great D&I resume, and create a successful diversity and inclusion job search strategy.